 The Terms and Conditions of the Notes are governed by English law and, to a limited extent only, by Belgian and Italian law in effect as at the date of issue of the relevant Notes.
+In addition, the Guarantee is governed by English law.
 No assurance can be given as to the impact of any possible judicial decision or change to English, Belgian and Italian law or administrative practice after the date of issue of the relevant Notes.